manthena08/my-books-app/README.md

 ```
 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+To simplify the process, The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 ##Installation Details
 ### Run